co-analysis/govuk-hugo-demo/content/_index.md

 Unless you are deploying to a .gov.uk subdomain you should set `govuk: false` - this ensures you do not use GOV.UK's New Transport font, nor use the GOV.UK crown in the header and as the favicon, these are only permitted for use on .gov.uk subdomains.

-You should provide a service acronym using `logotext: ABC` - this should be capitalised.
+You should provide a service acronym using `logotext: AAA` - this should be capitalised.
 If deploying to a .gov.uk domain you should set this as `logotext: GOV.UK`.

 You can provide a product name using `product: Product Name` which will provide the product name in the header.
 If a product name is not provided the `title` specified at the top of the `config.yaml` file will be used.